 Many Researchers recognised that old days were not all good, although there were some good times too.

 The 1950s and early 1960s were the good old days.
 Eisenhower was in the White House keeping everybody safe.
-Then JFK brought Camelot to the country, and only made two mistakes: Bay of Pigs, and riding in the open in Dallas without body armor (well, to an impressionable youth that's how it looked!)
+Then JFK brought Camelot to the country, and only made two mistakes: Bay of Pigs, and riding in the open in Dallas without body armour (well, to an impressionable youth that's how it looked!)

 The day I went for my draft physical (in 1970) was the worst day of my life.
 I was hassled on the subway.
 I lived in a rooming house, and somebody on my floor stole my food from the refrigerator.